GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 ```
 First off, we define 2 types, `VSInput` and `VSOutput` which represent obviously the vertex shader's input and output.

-The input is 2, `float3` (vector of 3 float components).

-the first is the "position" field, which are coordinates ranging from -1.0 to 1.0, this range is called **NDC** or **Normalized Device Coordinates**, if the values are outside this range they are clipped, and we won't see them on screen.
+The input is 2, `float3` (vector of 3 float components), the first is the "position" field, which are coordinates ranging from [-1.0, 1.0], if the values are outside this range they are clipped, and we won't see them on screen.

 The second is the "color" field, which we also pass as the output of this stage onto the pixel shader.

-Notice how all our fields have a colon and some identifier attached to them, these are "semantics", they are basically a decorator of a certain field that tells us and D3D11 how we want to use this particular field.
-Semantics that are preceded by `SV` are called "system-value semantics", `SV_POSITION` for example means that the field `position` will be used by D3D11 as the actual output of the vertex shader.
+Notice how all our fields have a colon and some identifier attached to them, these are "semantics".
+Semantics that are preceded by `SV` are called "system-value semantics" and their meaning and usage is defined by D3D11. `SV_Position` for example means that the field `position` will be used by D3D11 as the actual output of the vertex shader.
+Everything else are "user defined semantics" and their naming is up to the shader author.
+These are used to pass userdata between shader stages.

 Then we have our `VSOutput`, which has our vertices in the first field `position` and our color in the second field `color`.